bobjacobsen/CSC2025/CSC/MemIntroCpp/README.md

 ```

 (the quotes are important)

+Even if a memory error doesn't cause trouble for the printout or prevent the program from terminating normally, we'd still like to find them and fix them before they bite somebody else.
+Doing it by inspecting the code is difficult, so we'd like automated help.

 malloc is only involved with allocation and return of memory, and generally can't find problems with the actual memory references themselves. valgrind, on the other hand, can check every memory reference if told to.
 We'll try that next.